jlmelville/smallvis/docs/init.md

 ## Evaluation

-For each initializaion, the mean neighbor preservation of the 40 nearest neighbors, calculated using the [quadra](https://github.com/jlmelville/quadra) package: for each point the 40 nearest neighbors are calculated in the input and output space, and the fraction
+For each initialization, the mean neighbor preservation of the 40 nearest neighbors, calculated using the [quadra](https://github.com/jlmelville/quadra) package: for each point the 40 nearest neighbors are calculated in the input and output space, and the fraction